vaido-world/all-about-polkit/README.md

 # all-about-polkit
-Policykit is required by the XFCE4
+Policykit is required by the GVfs, GVfs is required by XFCE4 to show trash bin icons and the like.

 Official Repository